Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 The Meta Description is what people see and it helps them determine whether or not to visit your site.
 Remember, high rankings are meaningless if nobody clicks on the links because the description isn’t appropriate or is meaningless.

 What Are The Quality Guidelines for Meta Descriptions

 Google has some important quality guidelines for meta descriptions.
-Complying with these is very important in increases the chance that they will use your meta description.
+Complying with these is very important in increasing the chance that they will use your meta description.

 - Make sure every page of content has a meta description.

 - Each meta description must be unique, absolutely no duplicates are permitted.

 - Descriptions must be descriptive, avoid keyword stuffing.